Metaln00b/ESP8266-CurrentDiag/README.md

 ![Web GUI](screenshots/currentDiag.png)

 Lastly, I added a UDP connection, which transmits the values at a higher update rate, compared to the WebGui.
-For this I use a RaspberryPi Pico W with an Adafruit library for CircuitPython.
+For this I use a RaspberryPi Pico W with an Adafruit library for CircuitPython 8.0.3.
 The ESP8266 is the server and the Pico W is the client.

 ![Pico W UDP Front](screenshots/picoWFront.jpg)